Reception Acorn and Chestnut

 Welcome to the Early Years Foundation Stage (EYFS) at Lady Boswell’s!

 Each of our two Reception classes has 30 pupils.
-These classes are each led by a full time class teacher and at least one full time teaching assistant.
+These classes are each led by a Class Teacher and at least one full time teaching assistant.
 The Acorn Class Teachers are Mrs Natasha Wyatt and Mrs Sarah O'Prey and the Teaching Assistants are Miss Tish Trowell and Mrs Alison Saunders.
 Chestnut Class is taught by Miss Jo Taylor and Mrs Sarah O'Prey and the Teaching Assistants are Mrs Sarah Wheeler and Mrs Alison Saunders.
 PPA cover is carried out by Mrs Christine Dorricott and Miss Vienna Francis.
 We also have many regular parent volunteers as we recognise what a huge impact parental help has in the classroom, as well as the value of having additional adults in the role of supporting and extending the learning of our pupils on a daily basis.

 At Lady Boswell’s all members of staff in the EYFS have an equally important role to play in the learning and development of our pupils.
 With this in mind, we ensure that we hold weekly team meetings, termly one to one supervision meetings with the Designated Safeguarding Leader and provide regular Continuing Professional Development.
 All staff in the EYFS understand child development, are passionate, enthusiastic and responsive to children’s needs as well as being sensitive and caring and providing the nurture that young children require.